jude-james/face-alignment-with-regression/README.md

 ## Overview

-Part 2 of my Applied Machine Learning module, where I designed, built, tested and analysed a face alignment system.
+Part 2 of my Applied Machine Learning submission, where I designed, built, tested and analysed a face alignment system.
 For a comprehensive overview [view the full report.](./Report.pdf)

 ## How to Run